ioanbsu/ml_smart_home/README.md

     - Upload images
     - Label images
     - Export images
-1. Training
-    - Splitting dataset into training, validating and test.
-[Here](https://blog.roboflow.com/train-test-split/) is a very good explanation why that is needed.
-    - Training using yolov8x
 1. Env setup
     - Install docker (google it)
     - Install conda (google it).
 Miniconda will work just fine well